MongoEngine/mongoengine/docs/upgrade.rst

 Embedded Documents - if you had a `pk` field you will have to rename it from `_id` to `pk` as pk is no longer a property of Embedded Documents.

+Document._get_subclasses - Is no longer used and the class method has been removed.

 0.4 to 0.5
 ===========